 The investor also must be able to prove that the investment funds have been sourced legally.
 For investors from countries such as China, where tracing the path of funds can be problematic because of banks’ reluctance to issue statements, proving the source of investment funds is a significant hurdle.
 Some countries, such as India, also impose strict limits on how much currency can be transferred abroad, which means investors may need to work through banks in other countries to transfer the EB-5 investment.
 Regardless, investors must be able to fully account for the sources of the investment funds to pass a USCIS review.

 Government agencies may also conduct due diligence investigations during this stage of the application.
-For example, USCIS may visit the site of the commercial enterprise to evaluate its financial and job creation prospects, and the Securities and Exchange Commission (SEC) will investigate suspected cases of fraud in the program if tipped off by USCIS or by concerned investors themselves.
+For example, the USCIS may visit the site of the commercial enterprise to evaluate its financial and job creation prospects, and the Securities and Exchange Commission (SEC) will investigate suspected cases of fraud in the program if tipped off by the USCIS or by concerned investors themselves.
 It is therefore crucial that both investors and project developers work with experienced counsel and research the program requirements to ensure full compliance.

 Step 2: Consular Processing or Adjustment of Status

 Investors successful in their I-526 petitions proceed to the next step, which is either consular processing for investors residing abroad or adjustment of status for investors holding nonimmigrant status in the United States.
 As part of these applications, investors must submit any required legal or medical documents to prove their eligibility to immigrate to the United States.

 Investors undergoing consular processing will face a thorough review of their supporting documents by the National Visa Center (NVC) as well as an interview with the U.S. consulate in their country of origin.
 Investors applying for an adjustment of status will undergo a further USCIS review.
 In either case, inconsistencies in previously submitted documents may delay processing of the application.